After the Blast

-Eric Wagner earned a PhD in biology from the University of Washington, writes regularly about animals and the environment, and is author of Penguins in the Desert and coauthor of Once and Future River: Reclaiming the Duwamish.
+Eric Wagner, who earned a PhD in biology from the University of Washington, writes regularly about animals and the environment.
+He is author of Penguins in the Desert and coauthor of Once and Future River: Reclaiming the Duwamish.
 He climbs Mount St. Helens annually.

 This is a superb look at scientists and science at work.- Publishers Weekly